Chapter Quick Links

 Q: How often is the “Bear Paw” published?

-A: “Bear Paw,” GSMA’s membership printed/digital newsletter, is published twice a year: spring and fall.
+A: TWICE.
+“Bear Paw,” GSMA’s membership printed/digital newsletter, is published in the spring and fall.
 GSMA members have exclusive access to the “Bear Paw” via our website.
 Within 24 hours of the Bear Paw's digital availability, we send an alert email.

 Q: How often is the “Cub Report” published?